Max Power (footballer): Return to Wigan Athletic

 On 16 June 2021, Power agreed to reunite with manager Leam Richardson ahead of the 2021–22 campaign on a two-year deal.
 In April 2022 Power picked up his third League One title with Wigan Athletic following a 3–0 victory over Shrewsbury Town.

+Al-Qadsiah

+On 12 July 2023, Power joined Saudi First Division League club Al-Qadsiah.

+AGF

+On 2 September 2024, following a successful trial period, Power joined Danish Superliga club AGF on a contract until the end of the season.
+On 30 April 2025, the club announced that Power had departed by mutual consent, enabling him to explore new opportunities prior to the contract's scheduled expiration in May.

+Bradford City

+In May 2025, Power signed for Bradford City.
+In July 2025 he was announced as club captain.

 Personal life

 Power attended Wirral Grammar School for Boys, and is named after his parents' pet labrador.
 He once feared that he was named after Homer Simpson's brief name change in The Simpsons episode "Homer to the Max", before discovering that the episode aired when he was six years old.
 He has also posed for a motoring magazine which shares his name.